 Tip: Share your blog posts on social media so that they get the attention you deserve.

 There are lots of places online where you can create free online business listings or apply for listings created by other people.
 If you’re making a listing for your business, make sure to include reference images as well as important information like your pricing structure and what is included in your photography packages.
 Look up local listings websites and start browsing and posting about your services.
 Google My Business is a great free option to consider.

 Run a Contest or Promotion

-A restaurant might need new images for their social media and you can shoot them for free, with the condition that you’re tagged and credited for every photo.
-The possibilities are endless.
-Just think, where are your potential clients and how can you get in front of them?
+Alternatively, a local restaurant might need new images for their social media and website, and you could offer to shoot them for free, with the condition that you’re tagged and credited for every photo.
+While you won’t make any money from offering to shoot photos for free, you could potentially gain new customers through cross-promotion.

 Plus, just because a business can’t afford to pay for your photography services now doesn’t mean they won’t turn into a paying client further down the line.
 You just never know when a connection could turn into a new source of income.